Fictosexuality

 Prevalence & culture

 No representative survey measures fictosexuality directly, so its true prevalence is unknown.
-What is clear is its cultural visibility: "waifu" and "husbando" are mainstream fandom vocabulary, dating-sim and otome games build entire markets on romance with fictional characters, and high-profile cases of people commemorating fictional "marriages" have drawn international press.
+What is clear is its cultural visibility.
+"Waifu" and "husbando" are mainstream fandom vocabulary, dating-sim and otome games build entire markets on romance with fictional characters, and individual cases have drawn international press.
+The most reported is Akihiko Kondo, a Japanese man who held a symbolic (legally unrecognised) wedding to the Vocaloid character Hatsune Miku in November 2018; a Gatebox promotional sign-up for such unofficial "marriages" reportedly drew thousands of others.
+Coverage of Kondo popularised the coinage "digisexual" for people whose primary attraction is mediated by technology and fiction.
 The interest is most associated with anime and gaming fandom but is not limited to it.

 Variations & related interests